Washington-coder/Washington-coder/README.md

 ## 🚀 About me

-I am a software developer with 3 years of experience in real-world projects, working with modern technologies such as <b>ReactJS, NodeJS, TypeScript, Python, MongoDB e PostgreSQL</b>.
+I am a software developer with 3 years of experience in real-world projects, working with modern technologies such as <b>ReactJS, NodeJS, TypeScript, Python, MongoDB, Fastify, NestJS, Express.js, Docker, TailwindCSS, Shadcn/ui e PostgreSQL</b>.
 I have a technical background from <b>Fundação Matias Machline</b> currently pursuing a degree in <b>Computer Science</b> at the <b>Federal University of Amazonas (UFAM)</b>.

 I am passionate about writing clean, scalable, and maintainable code, always following best practices and software architecture patterns such as SOLID, refactoring, DDD, Repository Pattern and etc. I have worked in agile teams using Scrum and Kanban, actively collaborating to deliver efficient and innovative solutions.